aizjicod/to-do-list/README.md

 ## Acknowledgments

-- thanks a lot for microverse since this README file was a template from them, and also for letting me use the template for the mobile skeleton of the portfolio.
+- thanks a lot for microverse since this README file was a template from them.

 ## 📝 License